What is a make good provision and how to avoid landlord disputes…

 There are two ways to ‘make good’ at the end of your lease:

 - Physically ‘making good’ – that is, carrying out all the works yourself

 - Cash settlement – negotiating a payment to the Landlord instead of a ‘making good.’

 At Tenant CS, we generally advise our clients to carry out the ‘make good’ themselves to ensure that their money is put to good use.
 Carrying out the works yourself could save you up to 50% when compared to Landlord-make-goods because you have more control over the project and providers.

-What’s more, the problem with paying a cash settlement to the Landlord is that the works may never actually be completed by the Landlord once you move out.
+What’s more, the problem with paying a cash settlement to the Landlord is that the works may never actually be completed once you move out.
 In this case, the property is rented out in the state in which you left it, and the Landlord pockets your cash.